awkitsune/textengine-books/README.md

 		"0": "// here is the inscription on the 2nd button" },
 	  {
-		“0”: “// transition parameter when pressing the 1st button”
+		"0": "// transition parameter when pressing the 1st button"
 	  },
 	  {
 		"0": "// transition parameter when pressing the 2nd button"